cadenschulz27/vibance-site/FINANCIAL_PROFILE_IMPLEMENTATION.md

 ### Initial State (No Profile Data)
 1. User sees an empty state with a call-to-action
-2. Prompt to complete the Income Profile wizard
+2. Prompt to complete the financial profile wizard
 3. Launch button opens the wizard modal

 ### With Profile Data